How To Hit Out Of The Bunker – What You Need To Know

 Don’t Load Your Legs

-Avoid driving or “loading” your legs during your swing, or you may sink into the sand and end up hitting the ball fat.
+One of the big no-no’s of fairway bunker shots is driving or “loading” your legs during your swing.
+If you do this, you’re liable to sink into the sand and end up hitting the ball fat.

 If you tend to have a lot of lower body action in your downswing, you might need to adjust your swing in fairway bunkers by using relatively more of your upper body.